Hong Kong Visa

-Hong Kong maintains a separate and independent immigration system from that of mainland China.
+Hong Kong maintains a separate and independent immigration system from mainland China.
 This means that, unlike mainland China, most visitors do not need to obtain visas in advance.
 However, it also means that a visa is still required to enter mainland China from Hong Kong.

 For a visa-free stay, or using a visa that does not allow employment, visitors may be required to prove that they have onward or return travel arrangements and sufficient funds to cover the period of their stay without working (based on Immigration's definition) in Hong Kong.
-Most travelers, especially from western countries, are not checked for compliance with these requirements, but all travelers should allow for the possibility that immigration might choose to check you.
+Most travellers, especially from western countries, are not checked for compliance with these requirements, but all travellers should allow for the possibility that immigration might choose to check you.
 You should also check with your airline's regulations, as they may not allow you to fly if you do not meet stated entry requirements.

 Students are required to receive an education visa before beginning any course of study in Hong Kong.
 In order to receive an education visa, the student must be admitted to an accredited school or university in Hong Kong.
 In some cases, a school will act as the student’s agent for visa issues and will liaise with the immigration department on his or her behalf.

 Check Work/Employment Visa requirements on the Hong Kong Work Permit page.

 For further information about the Hong Kong visa, contact the PRC embassy or consulate where you reside